PeteManchester/MediaPlayer/README.md

 The combination of OpenHome as well as mpd does allow MediaPlayer to provide gapless playback (yes, gapless, for beneath 0€ ;-)).

-We support the following UPnP and OpenHome Funcionality:
+We support the following UPnP and OpenHome Functionality:

 * [PlayLists](http://www.openhome.org/wiki/Av:Developer:PlaylistService)
 * [Radio](http://www.openhome.org/wiki/Av:Developer:RadioService)